‘Cheer’ Star Gabi Butler Performs Stunts In A Tiny Teal Bikini Top During Daytona Beach Event

 On Friday, Gabi took to Instagram to share a video with her fans.
 The 21-year-old athlete was shown rocking her classic triangle string bikini top with a pair of tight spandex shorts.
 If she’d been wearing bikini bottoms instead of the stretchy hot pants, she would have risked revealing too much to a massive crowd of people.
 This is because Gabi’s stunts included a heel stretch pose.

-A muscular male cheerleader, her fellow Navarro squad member Will Hernandez, was shown grabbing an upside down Gabi by the waist and flipping her up into the air so that she was standing on his hands.
+A muscular male cheerleader, her fellow Navarro squad member Will Hernandez was shown grabbing an upside-down Gabi by the waist and flipping her up into the air so that she was standing on his hands.
 Gabi then extended both arms up above her head as she lifted her left leg up and out to the side.
 She grabbed her foot with her left hand so that she was essentially doing a standing side split.

-Gabi’s “base” then tossed her up so that she could do a quick 360 degree spin in the air.
+Gabi’s “base” then tossed her up so that she could do a quick 360-degree spin in the air.
 She posed with her right knee up before doing a switch so that she was standing on her right foot.
 The video ended with Gabi perfectly executing the heel stretch move again.
 Gabi’s video was filmed outside of a Hilton hotel on a large grassy area.
 She was surrounded by a large group of people, and some of them were also performing stunts.

 One of Gabi’s followers asked her where her video was filmed.
 The professional cheerleader revealed that she and Will were attending Stunt Fest in Daytona Beach, Florida.
-She explained that it’s an annual event that happens every year after the NCA College Nationals cheer competition.
+She explained that it’s an annual event that happens after the NCA College Nationals cheer competition.

 “We all go out and stunt!”
 Gabi wrote.

-Her followers loved getting a behind-the-scenes look at the event, rewarding her video with over 136,000 likes as of this writing.
+Her followers loved getting a behind-the-scenes look at the event, rewarding her video with more than 136,000 likes as of this writing.
 Many of them expressed awe over Gabi’s impeccable technique and display of flexibility.

 “The way she just threw her leg up there,” read one response to her post.